Mar 28, 2017

-Germany missed the first big wave of film creativity that swept America and the Allies because it was mired in the trenches of World War I. But, upon return to an uneasy peace, Germans reveled in the new entertainment, flocking to the hundreds of theaters which entrepreneurs were opening.
-Lil Dagover played Jane, the love interest and kidnap victim, at the height of her powers in the incredibly lascivious "Roaring Twenties," before the Hayes Laws or Puritan propriety could clamp down on the visual sex of cinema. photo: Decla-Bioscop Studios
+Germany missed the first big wave of film creativity that swept America and the Allies because it was mired in the trenches of World War I. But, upon return to an uneasy peace, Germans revelled in the new entertainment, flocking to the hundreds of theaters which entrepreneurs were opening.

 Of all the arts, film is a full blown industry, hence, a likely place for venture capital.
 But how best to profit from the consumer’s obviously intense desires?

 One co-author, Hans Janowitz, was an actual radical poet from Prague while the other, Carl Mayer, was a fallen aristocrat disowned as a teen for blowing a fortune at Monte Carlo.
 Mayer ended up working the streets, selling trinkets and acting in peasant theatre.
 "Caligari", while highly folkloric and archetypal, is also highly autobiographical, as it happened, drawn from lives and issues of Janowitz and Mayer.

 Apparently, Mayer had a bad experience with a psychiatrist his family sent him to while Janowitz once pursued a beautiful girl at a fair, only to lose her in the crowd.
-When he learned the next day she had been brutally murdered that evening he sat down with Mayer to write the first draft of 'Caligari.'.
+When he learned the next day she had been brutally murdered, he ran to tell his friend Mayer and they immediately began writing the first draft of 'Caligari.'.
 Later, they visited another fair, featuring a hypnotic strong man and completing "Caligari"'s story elements.

-The narrative follows Francis, a young man, who sees a barker at a country fair manipulating a somnambulist, someone in a catatonic state.
-Later, his best friend is murdered under spooky circumstances.
-He suspects the carney barker and follows him to the local insane asylum.
+The narrative follows Francis, a young man, who sees a barker at a country fair manipulating a somnambulist, which is a person in a catatonic state.
+Later, his best friend is murdered under spooky circumstances and he suspects the carney barker, following him to the local insane asylum.

-The original screenplay had a happy ending: Francis exposes the evil doctor (who is arrested) and impresses the father of a girl he fancies, resolving the romantic's classical quest against authority and for love.
+The original screenplay had a happy ending: Francis exposes the evil doctor (who is arrested) and impresses the father of the girl he fancies, resolving the romantic's classical quest against authority and for love.
 This was in keeping with Janowitz’s feeling that “the authority that sent millions of men to their death... was bad in itself.”

 What Erich Pommer, the head of Decla-Bioscop, saw in this subversive screenplay is not known but he bought it up and assigned his top director, the talented Fritz Lang.
-Too bogged down with multiple other projects, Lang passed the script to Robert Wiene—another perfect artistic collaborator—the son of a famous, albeit utterly insane, Dresden actor.
+Too bogged down with other projects, Lang passed the script to Robert Wiene—another perfect artistic collaborator—the son of a famous, albeit utterly insane, Dresden actor.

 Indeed, it is no longer the crazed doctor who is exposed and arrested but Francis who is seized and straightjacketed.
 Completely reversing the story’s moral, Wiene's rewrite brought understandable protest from Janowitz and Mayer.